Miruken-DotNet/Miruken/Doc/article/en-US/configuration/configuringCastleWindsor.rst

 .. literalinclude:: /example/mirukenCastleExamples/basicWindsorContainer.cs

-We used to use this simple form of configuration, but found that we had to list assemblies multiple times, and asemblies would sometimes be scanned multiple times which is not optimal.
+We used to use this simple form of configuration, but found that we had to list assemblies multiple times.
 Features solves this problem.

 Features
 ========